 We have also suggested a solution which is to use a public background checking site to perform your own background back.
 These sites are completely legal as well as being simple and quick to use.

-We have also revealed the results of our exclusive tests which identified the top three background checking sites on the market right now.
+We have also revealed the results of our exclusive tests which identified the top two background checking sites on the market right now.

 Have you ever had concerns over a healthcare professional?
 Did you run a background check and find something unsettling?
 It is always interesting for readers to hear about real-life experiences so why not share yours with us today using the comment box below?